Skip navigation

 Description

-Some people with Aicardi syndrome have unusual facial features including a short area between the upper lip and the nose (philtrum), a flat nose with an upturned tip, large ears, and sparse eyebrows.
-Other features of this condition include small hands, hand malformations, and spinal and rib abnormalities leading to progressive abnormal curvature of the spine (scoliosis).
-They often have gastrointestinal problems such as constipation or diarrhea, gastroesophageal reflux, and difficulty feeding.
+Some people with Aicardi syndrome have differences between the right and left sides of the face (facial asymmetry), a short area between the upper lip and the nose (philtrum), a flat nose with an upturned tip, large ears, and sparse eyebrows.
+Other features of this condition include small or malformed hands; spinal and rib abnormalities that lead to progressive abnormal curvature of the spine (scoliosis); and gastrointestinal problems, such as constipation or diarrhea, gastroesophageal reflux, and difficulty feeding.

 Frequency